-The Centers for Disease Control and Prevention (CDC) released the results of their study on Antidepressant Use in The U.S. for persons aged 12 and over from 2005-2008 this month.
-In their Data Brief, they report that the rate of antidepressant use among all ages has increased nearly 400% since 1988-1994.
+The Centers for Disease Control and Prevention (CDC) Data Brief, (in which they report that the rate of antidepressant use among all ages) reports a nearly 400% increase in medicine for depression since 1988-1994.
 Some salient features of this report are:

-- Females are more likely to be on antidepressants than males
+- Females are more likely to be on antidepressant pills than males

 - Greater than 60% of Americans taking antidepressant medication have been taking it for 2 or more years